 Third-party requests for confirmation of degree should be submitted through U of T's degree confirmation website: degreeconfirmation.utoronto.ca/degree/online.TRANSCRIPTS

 The transcript of a student’s record reports the standing in all courses attempted, information about the student’s academic status including a record of suspension and refusal of further registration and completion of degree requirements.
 Course results are added to each student’s record at the end of the session.
 Individual courses from which a student withdraws within the normal time limit are not shown.

 Transcript requests should be submitted through ACORN.
-Requests may also be made in person or by writing the University of Toronto Transcript Centre at Room 1006, 100 St. George Street, Toronto, ON M5S 3G3.
+Requests may also be made in person or by writing the University of Toronto Transcript Centre 172 St. George Street, Toronto, Ontario, M5S 3G3.
 A fee is charged for each transcript.
 Cheques and money orders should be made payable to the "University of Toronto."
 Transcripts are not issued for students who have outstanding financial obligations to the University.
 The University is not responsible for transcripts lost in the mail.OTHER RESOURCES FOR STUDENTS IN THE FACULTY

 ENGINEERING COMPUTING FACILITY (ECF)